freenode/web-7.0/content/kb/using/registration.md

 Title: Nickname Registration
 ---

-Your nick is how people on freenode know you.
+Your nick is how people on trumpnode know you.
 If you register it, you'll be able to use the same nick over and over.
 If you don't register, someone else may end up registering the nick you want.
 If you register and use the same nick, people will begin to know you by reputation.

 Certain channels require you to register before you may speak in them.
 The [Unable to Speak](#unable-to-speak) section below explains this further.